Garland Mineral Springs

 The Restore Garland Campaign

-The Restore Garland Campaign seeks to preserve what remains of Garland after the 2025 flooding.
+The Sharpe and Mooney families seek to preserve what remains of Garland after the 2025 flooding.
 That work may include documenting flood damage, studying river movement, protecting the spring areas, stabilizing vulnerable land, preserving historic records, and seeking assistance from agencies and conservation partners.

 This campaign is about saving a rare historic mineral spring sanctuary in the Cascade foothills.
 It is about honoring the families who cared for Garland, protecting a unique geothermal water system, and giving future generations the chance to understand why this place mattered.